What channels are you focusing on the most in 2020?

 (Psst… If you want to skip ahead, here’s the table of contents one more time)

-According to Business Insider Intelligence, TechCrunch & Fortune, LinkedIn has officially crossed the half-billion user mark in 2017.
+LinkedIn has officially passed the half-billion user mark!
 Since they were founded in 2002, they’ve continued to grow their user base year after year.

 Of those using the platform monthly, up to 40% are accessing it on a daily basis.
 If that is the case, that’s over 100 million professionals you could be targeting every single day.
 To make that even more excited, LinkedIn users typically use the platform to find relevant content, meaning they’ll be much more willing to check out what you’re sharing.
 We’ll dig into that one soon though…